Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 - New journal chain "The Egyptian Caliphate" representing the idea of an Egyptian Empire
 - New journal "The Subjugation of Sudan" for Ali Pasha's efforts to secure his hold on Sudan
 - New journal "The Ethiopian Frontier" for the Egyptian invasion of Ethiopia
+- New journal "The Arabian Gulf" for the Egyptian attempt to control the Red Sea
 - New journal "Securing Fezzan" for Fezzan
 - Added several historical rulers for EGY
 - Added flags to both TRI and LBY